-1.5 Greener Clare Programme
+6.2 Greener Clare Programme

-The Environmental Education and Awareness work programme is now working under the umbrella of the recently branded Clare County Council Greener Clare programme, supporting individuals, homes, businesses, towns, villages and communities to make County Clare more environmentally sustainable.
-This Programme supports and promotes locally led environmental projects and initiatives.
+The Environmental Education and Awareness work programme is now working under the umbrella of the recently branded Clare County Council Greener Clare programme.
+The Greener Clare Programme supports and promotes locally led environmental projects and initiatives.
+Locally led initiatives including anti litter initiatives include projects developed by community voluntary groups such as tidy towns groups or community development groups, schools, businesses etc.

-1.6 Waste Prevention Programme
+6.3 Waste Prevention Programme

 In line with the policy of the Southern Regional Waste Management Plan (2015 - 2021) the Greener Clare programme actively promote higher order waste actions in the areas of prevention, reuse, resource efficiency and recycling.
 There is a link between preventing the generation of waste in the first place and reducing littering.
-Under the Greener Clare Programme, Clare County Council actively supports locally led waste prevention projects through the provision of a Clare Waste Prevention Grant Scheme and the Local Agenda 21 environmental Partnership fund.
+Under the Greener Clare Programme Clare County Council actively support locally led waste prevention projects through the provision of a Clare Waste Prevention Grant Scheme and the Local Agenda 21 environmental Partnership fund.
 Initiatives such as Make Kilkee Plastic Free, Local Solutions to Plastic and Ennistymon's Love Your Cup are examples of initiatives that have been supported.

-Clare County Council also participate in the EPA Local Authority Prevention Network (LAPN).
-The EPA LAPN is a cooperative programme between the Environmental Protection Agency's led National Waste Prevention Programme and Local Authorities in Ireland.
+Clare County Council also participates in the EPA Local Authority Prevention Network (LAPN).
+The EPA LAPN is a cooperative programme between the Environmental Protection Agency's led National Waste Prevention Programmed and Local Authorities in Ireland.
 The greening of INISFEST 2015 and Greening of Fleadh Cheoil na hEireann 2016 and 2017 are examples of EPA LAPN projects (See section 6.5 Greening of Festivals).

 Clare County Council actively support and promote the national Conscious Cup campaign as well as the Refill Ireland campaign.
-There is active participation of businesses and communities across in both these initiatives.
+There is active participation of businesses and communities across in both these initiatives

-1.7 Promotion of events, campaigns, funding etc.
+6.4 Promotion of events, campaigns, funding etc.